The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 I talked with a Olivia, a college student from Georgia about her run-in with the return policy at Apple.

-After exchanging an iPhone for a different color, returning an iPad she never used, and swapping AirPods that didn’t fit well—all within a 6 months—she got an unexpected warning.
+After exchanging an iPhone for a different color, returning an iPad she never used, and swapping AirPods that didn’t fit well—all within a 6 months—she got a little surprise from Apple.

-A store employee pulled her aside and told her that Apple “closely monitors return patterns” and that she might be restricted from future returns.
+After her most recent return, a store employee actually pulled her aside and told her that Apple “closely monitors return patterns” and that she might be restricted from future returns.

 “I wasn’t running a black-market Apple resale business—I just changed my mind a few times.
 But I guess Apple expects you to commit, no take-backs,” she says.